dfelinto/blender-manual/manual/animation/armatures/bones/properties/relations.rst

       :doc:`Copy Scale </animation/constraints/transform/copy_scale>` from parent.

    Fix Shear
-      May be useful at the base of an appendage in order to reallocate squash & stretch between axes based on the difference in rest pose orientations of the parent and child.
+      May be useful at the base of an appendage in order to reallocate squash and stretch between axes based on the difference in rest pose orientations of the parent and child.
       It behaves closest to *Full* while suppressing shear.

 .. list-table:: Examples of transforming parented/connected bones with Inherit Rotation disabled.